-Empire Corridor trains today are primarily hauled by a fleet of Amtrak owned dual-mode diesel-electric locomotives whose electric Third Rail DC capability enables trains from Upstate NY to enter the non-diesel electric territory of Penn Station and the East River tunnels to Amtrak's Sunnyside Yard in Queens.
+Empire Corridor trains today [as of 2020] are primarily hauled by a fleet of Amtrak owned dual-mode diesel-electric locomotives whose electric Third Rail DC capability enables trains from Upstate NY to enter the non-diesel electric territory of Penn Station and the East River tunnels to Amtrak's Sunnyside Yard in Queens.
 Acquired by Amtrak from Genarl Electric in the 1990s, the current fleet of 18 P32AC-DM Genesis locomotives are after very intense utilization surpassing their 20-year service lives – they’re old, tired, and occasionally catch on fire – are in need of replacement sooner than later.

 The average failure rate in service for the dual-mode locomotive fleet is increasing, leading to more frustrating delays for passengers.
 ESPA has long believed that a dual-mode locomotive replacement order by Amtrak and New York State (NYSDOT) should be combined with an order from Metro-North, which needs to replace its own fleet of P32AC-DMs that operate to Poughkeepsie.
 A joint Amtrak-Metro-North order could save New York taxpayers money and speed delivery to Amtrak of the much need new motive power.